-Before we define the polarized and amplified endomorphisms in the analytic setting, we prove the following lemma which asserts that for each holomorphic self-map of a compact K\"ahler space, the surjectivity will imply the finiteness. \begin{lem} Suppose that $f:X\rightarrow X$ is a surjective holomorphic map of a compact K\"ahler space $X$.
-Then, $f$ is finite. \end{lem}
+First, we prove the next lemma which asserts that for each holomorphic self-map of a compact K\"ahler space with mild singularities, the surjectivity will imply the finiteness.

+\begin{lem} Let $f:X\rightarrow X$ be a surjective holomorphic map of a normal compact K\"ahler space $X$.
+Suppose that $X$ has at worst rational singularities.
+Then $f$ is finite. \end{lem}

-\begin{proof} Since $X$ is compact, any holomorphic map from $X$ to $X$ is proper.
-Also, $f$ is a surjective self-map and thus generically finite.
+\begin{proof} Since $X$ is compact, any holomorphic self-map of $X$ is proper.
+Besides, $f$ is a surjective self-map and thus generically finite.
 By taking the Stein factorization $X\rightarrow Y\rightarrow X$ and applying Hironaka's Chow lemma (cf.~\cite[Theorem 7.8]{ancona2006differential}) for the modification $X\rightarrow Y$, we see that $f$ is dominated by a composition of finite sequences of blow-ups followed by a finite morphism $Y\rightarrow X$, which is projective.
 Therefore, every positive dimensional fibre of $f$ will be covered by curves.